wbhart/mpir/build.vc10/readme.txt

 linked to the multi-threaded Microsoft run-time libraries (DLLs are linked to DLL run time libraries and static libraries are linked to run time static libraries).

+Within the 'dll' and 'lib' sub-directories used for output the structure is:

+   DLL or LIB
+      Win32
+         Release
+         Debug
+      x64
+         Release
+         Debug

+in order to enable the appropriate library for the desired target platform to be easily located.
+The individual project sub- directories also contain the libraries once they have been built (the 'dll' and 'lib' directories are just used to hold the latest built versions for linking the tests that are described later).

 C++ Interface
 =============